-There are an abundance of scripture promises about God answering prayer.
-A couple that most Christians are familiar with are, “If you ask Me anything in My name, I will do it” (John 14:14 NASB).
-Then, “All things you ask in prayer, believing, you will receive” (Matthew 21:22 NASB).
-Also, “All things for which you pray and ask, believe that you have received them, and they will be granted you” Mark 11:24 NASB).
+There are an abundance of scriptures about God answering prayer.
+A couple that usually come to mind are, “If you ask Me anything in My name, I will do it” (John 14:14), “All things you ask in prayer, believing, you will receive” (Matthew 21:22), and “All things for which you pray and ask, believe that you have received them, and you will have them” (Mark 11:24).
 Why then at times do our prayers seem to go unanswered?

 “They brought back word to them and to all the congregation, and showed them the fruit of the land.
 Then they told him, and said: We went to the land where you sent us.
 It truly flows with milk and honey, and this is its fruit.
-Nevertheless the people who dwell in the land are strong; the cities are fortified and very large” (Numbers 13:26-28 NKJV).
-They stumbled at “Nevertheless.”
+Nevertheless the people who dwell in the land are strong; the cities are fortified and very large” (Numbers 13:26-28).
+They stumbled at “nevertheless.”

 Why was God so angry over this?
 What was the big deal anyway?
 This happened once before in Exodus 17:5–6, but that time God told Moses to strike the rock.
 Moses was just doing things the way he was told the time before.
 Why would this keep Moses from entering the promise land?
 Let’s look at a few things we can learn from this.

 - God means what He says.
 When God says something we must do as He says and the way He says it.